Asthma

 • NHS England should support the ongoing establishment of a UK wide clinical network for asthma, as per the Long Term Plan commitment.
 Appropriate support and resources must be provided to support key network functions at national and regional levels.
 Networks should include links to mental health, education and transition and include input from both multidisciplinary professionals and family / young person engagement.

-• All units across England should engage with the Royal College of Physician’s National Asthma and COPD Audit Programme (NACAP).
+• All units across England should engage with the National Respiratory Audit Programme (NRAP) [previously known as NACAP].

 • NHS England should review and update the asthma Quality and Outcomes Framework (QOF) indicators, to ensure children and young people are included and meaningfully measure the quality of care that they receive.